bozsahin/ccglab/README.md

 <b>FOR WINDOWS</b>

-You need a linux/unix system for CCGlab.
+You need a linux system for CCGlab.
 There are three options for windows:

 <ol>
            <li> For windows 10: Follow these <a href="docs/windows10-directions.txt">directions</a>.
 No partitions, no virtualnox, no hassles.
 You now have linux as a W10 app with ccglab in it.